JMMP-Group/AMM7_surge/docs/AMM7_SURGE_build_and_run.rst

 ************************************************

 This recipe describes how to build NEMO and XIOS appropriate for a surge model.

-For simplicity, in this example meteorological forcing is switched off.
-The method for generating the tidal boundary conditions is given.
-The method for generating the domain file (i.e. the grid and bathymetry) is not given.
-However the tidal boundary conditions and domain configuration file can be downloaded elsewhere.
+Example domain file (i.e. the grid and bathymetry), tidal and meterology forcing are shared here.
+Guidance for generating these files can be found elsewhere (see references).

-To run NEMO you need to build NEMO and XIOS with the appropriate library.
+To run NEMO you need to build NEMO and XIOS with the appropriate libraries.
 In my experience building the netcdf libraries is problematic.

-See e.g. SEAsia wiki notes (https://zenodo.org/record/6483231), Julian Mak's NEMO notes: https://nemo-related.readthedocs.io/en/latest/, or collated guidance in Polton et al (2023).
-Reproducible and relocatable regional ocean modelling: fundamentals and practices.
-DOI: https://doi.org/10.5194/gmd-16-1481-2023
+Here we present a solution that runs on ARCHER2.ac.uk.

-Here we will present a solution that uses containers so that the libraries can be more easily controlled.
+We also present a solution that uses containers so that the libraries can be more easily controlled.
 But you have to install Singularity, or equivalent.

 A basic "operating system for NEMO" container can be downloaded from  https://github.com/NOC-MSM/CoNES/releases/download/0.0.2/nemo_baseOS.sif, or better still you can follow instructions on the CoNES repository to build you own version.
 You will place this in your INPUTS directory.
 You can then open a command line shell in the container and it is like running on a new machine with all the libraries and compilers sorted out.